 Why finish a guide I originally intended to release in 2009?

 I made a promise to my guild, Trinity Republic, and nostalgia can be a real bitch.
-Wrath of the Lich King and its underlying themes set it apart from all other World of Warcraft expansions in a way that cannot be expressed.
-It was one of the most difficult projects I’ve ever undertaken.
+Wrath of the Lich King and its underlying themes set it apart from all other World of Warcraft expansions.
 This guide depicts major lore events but veteran players will quickly recognize WoWHead’s influences in the way each “chapter” is designed.

 - 73. A Righteous Sermon